1: Introduction

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

-Welcome to The OER Guide to Media Writing!
-This text covers essential topics for students in introductory media writing courses.
-It is designed to be up-to-date, approachable, and immediately useful with writing examples and exercises included in each chapter.
+Welcome to The OER Guide to Media Writing.
+This free Open Educational Resource text covers essential topics for students in introductory media writing courses.
+It is designed to be up-to-date, approachable, and useful, complete with writing examples and suggested exercises in most chapters.

 This is intended to be a modular text.
 Instructors should feel free to use only the chapters or chapter sections they find most useful.
-Many instructors will want to rearrange the order of chapters to fit their pedagogical strengths and preferences.
+Instructors may, of course, wish to rearrange the order of chapters to fit their course structure.
+That said, the writing exercises from the first three Art of Clarity sections are built to progress in a linear way.

 CCBY

-This is an open educational resource (OER) digital textbook published under a CCBY license, which means it is free for anyone with access to use in whole or in part, with minor exceptions.
-Some portions of this text, though, are remixed from an OER with a stricter use license.
+As an open educational resource (OER) digital textbook, this work was published under a CCBY license, which means it is free for anyone with access to use in whole or in part, with minor exceptions.
+Some chapter sections are remixed from a previous OER text published under a stricter use license.
 Those specific sections are indicated in the text.
 Please honor the original author's wishes and do not repurpose those sections for commercial use.

-In basic terms, what the CCBY license indicates is that educators, students, and other interested parties may download, deconstruct, rebuild, amend, and/or remediate this text to their heart’s content.
-The only stipulation is that attribution must always be provided when this text is shared in whole or in part.
-You can follow the link to find out more about the CC BY 4.0 DEED.
+In plain terms, what the CCBY license indicates is that educators, students, and other interested parties may download, edit, add to, and/or re-publish this text to their heart’s content.
+The only stipulation is that attribution must be shown when this text is shared in whole or in part.
+You can learn more about the CC BY 4.0 DEED at the previous link.

-This text is itself a media product and only exists because of the work of professional instructors, professors, librarians, instructional designers, editors, and more at Southern Illinois University-Edwardsville.
+This text is itself a media product and only exists because of the work of professional instructors, professors, librarians, instructional designers, editors, etc. at Southern Illinois University-Edwardsville.

 Two previously published OER texts that some sections of this book are based on include Writing for Strategic Communication Industries by Jasmine Roberts and Tools for Podcasting by Jill Olmsted.
-Any content in this text that is based on or that is a direct remix of selections from those two texts is clearly labeled.
-Any author remixing chapters from this text should provide appropriate attribution for Ms. Roberts, M.A., Ms. Olmsted, M.A., and/or Mark Poepsel, Ph.D. and Mitchell Haas, MSLIS.
+Any content in this text that is based on portions of those works is clearly labeled.
+If future OER editors or "remixers" use selections from this text, they must provide appropriate attribution for Ms. Roberts, M.A., Ms. Olmsted, M.A., and/or Mark Poepsel, Ph.D. and Mitchell Haas, MSLIS.

 Images

-Images used in this text either come from image sharing platforms with open copyright policies, such as Unsplash, or they have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY license.
+Some images used in this text come from image sharing platforms with open copyright policies, such as Unsplash.
+Others have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY license.
+Each image is labeled with its license information, alt text, and information about the photographer or designer.

 The OER movement has as its goal to make knowledge free and to make education as free as possible.
 This text is published in that spirit.
-Whether you are reading this text online, downloading it to read on a mobile device, printing it to read on paper, or uploading it to your brain Matrix-style, it is hoped that you find it educational, informative, current, useful, and fun.
+Whether you are reading this text online, downloading it to read on a phone or other mobile device, printing it to read on paper, or uploading it to your brain Matrix-style, it is hoped that you find it educational, useful, current, and fun.

-Suggestions for improving The OER Guide to Media Writing should be sent to the corresponding author, Mark Poepsel at mpoepse@siue.edu.
+Suggestions for improving The OER Guide to Media Writing should be sent to the corresponding author, Mark Poepsel, Ph.D. at mpoepse@siue.edu.